teoziyiivy/tp/docs/team/pragyan01.md

 * New feature for DateTracker class: Added ability to sort array list containing dates and times in ascending order.
   * What it does: DateTracker array list is now sorted in ascending order in the order of date and then time.
   * Justification: Sorted array list allows text to be written to a local .txt file in ascending order for better readability
   * Highlights: This feature enhances the saving and loading functionalities to/from a .txt file and supports array lists in other classes such as the Meal class, keep them all organised and sorted.
 One challenge faced is when the user might not input a date with his entries, making this sortDate() method unnecessary.
-This hurdle was overcomed eventually as the program now inputs the user's system date and time at the time of his entry if the user does not input a date/time manually.
+This hurdle was overcame eventually as the program now inputs the user's system date and time at the time of his entry if the user does not input a date/time manually.

 #### Contributions to UG
 * Technical start up section